puppetlabs/puppet-docs/source/pe/2.5/orchestration_usage.markdown

 Filtering Nodes
 -----

-Most orchestration actions in Puppet Enterprise 2.0 can be executed on a set of nodes determined by meta-data about the deployment.
+Most orchestration actions in Puppet Enterprise 2.5 can be executed on a set of nodes determined by meta-data about the deployment.
 This filtering provides a much more convenient way to manage nodes than the traditional approach of using host names or fully qualified domain names to identify and access machines.
 Node sets can be created by filtering based on Facter facts, Puppet classes, and host names.
-Filters can be specified by passing options to the mco command.
+Filters can be specified by passing options to the `mco` command.
 For example:

     $ mco find --with-fact osfamily=RedHat

-This command limits the find action to only return nodes who have a fact named osfamily with a value of RedHat.
+This command forces the find action to only return nodes which have a fact named osfamily with a value of RedHat.
 Filter options are case sensitive and support regular expression syntax.